Our qualified and experienced SENDCos are Mrs Amy Leggett and Mrs Lucy Oldman.

-At Wroughton Academies we are driven to ensure all children achieve excellence through hard-work, courage and academic performance.
-Whilst we place incredibly high expectations on all children, we also recognise that some children with and without SEND will require different support, intervention and strategies to achieve national expectations.
-Those children with a learning difficulty that requires special educational provision will be identified as having SEND.
+At Wroughton Academies we have high expectations for all children, however, we recognise that some children will require different support, intervention and strategies to help them achieve national expectations.
+Those children with a learning difficulty that requires special educational provision will be identified as having SEND (Special Educational Needs and Disabilities).
 A child or young person may have a special educational need at any time in their school life.

-Other services we utilise include:
+External services we work with include: